simplicitesoftware/documentation/docs/docs/front/introduction.md

 ============================

 <div class="warning">
     This lesson is a part of the <b>Frontend Development</b> category, which is meant to guide you through the frontend development within Simplicité.
-Thus it might be a bit longer and more verbosed than other lessons you will find in the <b>Simplicité Configuration Object</b> category.
+Thus it might be a bit longer and more verbose than other lessons you will find in the <b>Simplicité Configuration Object</b> category.
 </div>

 This document presents Simplicité's tools and functionalities that can be used to *customize your UIs* and implement your own designs or looks while still accessing all of Simplicité's back-office features.